awsdocs/aws-transit-gateway-guide/doc_source/tgw-connect.md

 The peer IP address and transit gateway address are used to uniquely identify the GRE tunnel\.
 You can reuse either address across multiple tunnels, but not both in the same tunnel\.

-You can use different IP address families for the BGP addresses and the GRE outer IP addresses\.
-For example, you can configure IPv4 addresses for the GRE outer IP addresses, and an IPv6 CIDR block for the BGP addresses\.
+You can use different IPv4 address families for BGP peering, but IPv6 is not supported\.
+You can use both IPv4 and IPv6 addresses for the GRE outer IP addresses\.

 The following example shows a Connect attachment between a transit gateway and an appliance in a VPC\.